By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Pros: Easier to implement as it made use of other existing assignment commands such as

-.
-No additional methods are needed forupdateAssignment()
+addAssignment()anddeleteAssignment().
+No additional methods are needed forupdateAssignment(). -

 Cons: As each assignment contains a

-records.
+GradeBookwhich stores all student grades, deleting the oldassignmentand add a newassignmentmay risk of losing the existingGradeBookrecords.
 In addition, assignment index list may be affected after deletion as well.

 -